 Before we jump to conclusions, it’s important to understand how an Apple Fusion Drive works.FUSION DRIVE VS SSD

 WHAT IS THE APPLE FUSION DRIVE AND HOW DOES IT WORK?

 It combines SSD and HDD storage components to make a single memory device, as previously stated.
 SSD storage capacity will be lower than HDD storage capacity.

 If you look at the Late 2015 iMac with 1TB Fusion Drive, you’ll notice that it has 24GB of storage.
 However, if you opt for 2TB, you’ll get 128GB of Flash Storage.

-For example, if you open a few documents or folders on a daily basis, they will be saved on the SSD.
+For example, if you open a few documents or folders daily, they will be saved on the SSD.

-Assume you use iMovie for editing on a daily basis.
+Assume you use iMovie for editing daily.
 The macOS system will then relocate the application to SSD storage in that situation.

 So, the next time you open it, you may expect lightning-fast speeds.
 To summarise, Fusion Drives outperform HDDs in terms of speed and performance, but they fall short of dedicated storage.

 An SSD and Fusion Drive storage system will never have the same writing speed or boot-up time.
 However, you’re just paying a fraction of the price of dedicated Flash storage.